 In accordance with ASC 815-10 "Derivatives and Hedging", the Company recognizes all of its derivative instruments as either assets or liabilities in the statement of financial position at fair value.
 Derivative instruments qualify for hedge accounting when the instrument is designated as a hedge; the hedged item is specifically identifiable and exposes the Company to risk; and it is expected that a change in fair value of the derivative instrument and an opposite change in the fair value of the hedged item will have a high degree of correlation.
-For derivative instruments where hedge accounting is applied, the Company records the effective portion of derivative instruments that are designated as cash flow hedges in accumulated other comprehensive income (loss) in the statement of equity and comprehensive income, which is reclassified into earnings in the same line item associated with the hedged item and in the same period during which the hedged item affects earnings.
-The remaining gain or loss on the derivative instrument in excess of the cumulative change in the present value of future cash flows of the hedged item, if any (i.e., the ineffectiveness portion) or hedge components excluded from the assessment of effectiveness, and changes in fair value of other derivative instruments not designated as qualifying hedges is recorded in other expenses (income) in the statement of income.
+For derivative instruments where hedge accounting is applied, the Company records the effective portion of derivative instruments that are designated as cash flow hedges in accumulated other comprehensive income (loss) in the statement of equity and comprehensive income, which is reclassified into earnings in the same period during which the hedged item affects earnings.
+The remaining gain or loss on the derivative instrument in excess of the cumulative change in the present value of future cash flows of the hedged item, if any (i.e., the ineffectiveness portion) or hedge components excluded from the assessment of effectiveness, and changes in fair value of other derivative instruments not designated as qualifying hedges is recorded in other (income) expenses, net in the statement of income.
 Cash flows from the derivative instruments are classified within cash flows from operating activities in the statement of cash flows.

-The Company provides additional disclosure in accordance with ASC 815-10-15-2, "Disclosures about Derivative Instruments and Hedging Activities" ("ASC 815-10-15-2").
-ASC 815-10-15-2 requires additional disclosures about the Company's objectives in using derivative instruments and hedging activities, the method of accounting for such instruments under ASC 815-10-15-2 and its related interpretations, and tabular disclosures of the effects of such instruments and related hedged items on the Company's financial position, financial performance, and cash flows.
+The Company provides additional disclosure in accordance with ASC 815, "Derivative and Hedging".
+ASC 815 requires additional disclosures about the Company's objectives in using derivative instruments and hedging activities, the method of accounting for such instruments under ASC 815 and its related interpretations, and tabular disclosures of the effects of such instruments and related hedged items on the Company's financial position, financial performance, and cash flows.